Tobu Railway: History

 In 1905, Nezu Kaichirō became the president of Tobu Railway and successfully helped to grow the company to one of the largest private rail operators in the Kanto region.

 In 1924, Tobu began operating its first electric train on the Isesaki Line between Asakusa (later Narihirabashi, today Tokyo Skytree Station) and Nishiarai.

 Tobu was the first railway in the Kanto region to adopt quadruple tracks, on the Kita-Senju to Takenotsuka sector in 1974.
-The Tobu Dobutsu Koen (Tobu Animal Park) opened in 1981.
+Tobu Zoo, a combination of a zoo and an amusement park, opened in 1981.